Multi-Objective Reinforcement Learning-based Approach for Pressurized Water Reactor Optimization: Results and analysis

 In the Two-obj case, a trade-off between the $L_C$ and $F_{\Delta h}$ becomes apparent.
+There exists a trade-off for low values of the latter but it diminishes for high values.
+In the former case, the pattern may be asymmetric incurring high $F_{\Delta h}$ but also susceptible to suboptimal utilization of certain FAs, resulting in reduced cycle energy.
+The examples mentioned above provide straightforward first-order (i.e., linear) explanations.
+However, there are additional alternative solutions available by manipulating factors such as enrichment, burnable poison, and their placement within the core, which introduce numerous trade-offs at a more detailed level.
 Furthermore, when peaking factors are extremely low, the $L_C$ can undergo significant variations, even though it is feasible to achieve a comparable $L_C$ level for different values of $F_{\Delta h}$, ranging from approximately 1.55 to 2.2.
 This situation could potentially lead to substantial economic losses if the constraint on $F_{\Delta h}$ is overly stringent.
 The PEARL-e and PEARL-\code{$\epsilon$} approaches fail to find low $F_{\Delta h}$ and the latter preferentially generated higher $L_C$ (or lower $-L_C$), while the former is stuck in a low quality Pareto front.
-The figure alone does not provide a clear indication of which approach (PEARL-NdS (\code{crowding}), or NSGA-III) is better.
+Figures \ref{fig:fomsunconstrained3d}.(a) and \ref{fig:fomsunconstrained3d}.(b) shows that all algorithms will increase the $L_{cy}$ but PEARL-e and PEARL-\code{$\epsilon$} stays with a relatively high $F_{\Delta h}$ compared to the others, while the SO-based approaches resulted in lower $F_{\Delta h}$ more rapidly than any other PEARL.
+These figures alone does not provide a clear indication of which approach (PEARL-NdS (\code{crowding}), or NSGA-III) is better.
 However, the high HV for the PEARL-NdS (\code{crowding}) in Table \ref{tab:fullmultiobjFOMstwoobj} suggests that the latter approach could provide better volume coverage, but also surpasses the NSGA-based approach on all the other indicators.
-Moreover, if we only look at the PEARL-NdS (\code{crowding}) versus NSGA-III (in the figure and $I_C$ in Table \ref{tab:fullmultiobjFOMstwoobj}), we see that PEARL will propose more Pareto-optimal points.
-The use of multiple metrics helps therefore to assess the performance of multi-objective approaches and demonstrate PEARL-NdS (\code{crowding}) superiority.
+Moreover, if we only look at the PEARL-NdS (\code{crowding}) versus SO (in the figure and $I_C$ in Table \ref{tab:fullmultiobjFOMstwoobj}), we see that PEARL will propose more Pareto-optimal points.
+The use of multiple metrics helps therefore to assess the performance of multi-objective approaches \cite{ishibuchi2016sensitivity,seurin2024assessment} and demonstrate PEARL-NdS (\code{crowding}) superiority.
+Lastly, the use of IGD$^{+}$ on top of IGD did not provide more information, as the solution set of PEARL-NdS (\code{crowding}) comprises most of the Pareto front, hence its IGD was already largely superior to the other algorithms.